nbt/myCommentsApp/README.md

 application with unobtrusive Javascript using jQuery.js instead of the default prototype.js javascript package.
-It is derived from [bernat/myCommentsApp](https://github.com/bernat/myCommentsApp), and includes modifications so that it can be run on (heroku.com)[Heroku's hosting service].
+It is derived from [bernat/myCommentsApp](https://github.com/bernat/myCommentsApp), and includes modifications so that it can be run on [heroku.com](Heroku's hosting service).

 The major steps, detailed below, are: